Aziz-Ibrahim/infocrumbs/README.md

 * **Dynamic Access Control**: Critical views and features, such as topic preference management and payment processing, are protected by intelligent redirects, ensuring only active, subscribed users can access privileged functionalities.

+### For a visual illustration of the responsive design and key features, please refer to [Screenshots Documentstion](docs/screenshots.md)

 ---

 ## Technical Architecture & Stack